huntyboy102/Reverse-Powershell/README.md

 # Reverse-Powershell

 This is for educational purposes only.
+I am not held responsible for what is done with this script.

 Ducky script for Flipper Zero